 This, however, doesn't mean someone has to have affection for us to treat us in a loving manner.
 They can treat us well simply because they recognize our value, i.e. that we are worth being treated well by virtue of being in God's image - i.e. like God.
 And because God has called us to treat others as we wish to be treated and we desire to honor his wishes.

-⁵How many people regularly show God gratitude for all they are and have?
-How often do you do this yourself?
+⁵How many people regularly and consistently show God gratitude for all they are and have?
+Do you do this yourself?

 No comments: